 Because Canadians spend close to 90% of their day indoors, exposure in indoor environments is an important consideration.[1,20] Factors that influence indoor gasoline engine exhaust concentrations include the air exchange rate in the building and whether it has an attached garage.
 Greater rates of air exchange mean there is a greater influx of air from the outdoors, which leads to greater contributions of outdoor sources to indoor environments.
 Having an attached garage can lead to increased exposure since contaminants can more readily enter the house.
 For example, in Canada, benzene levels are three times higher in homes with attached garages compared to those with detached or no garages.
 The presence of benzene is attributable to engine exhaust, as well as to the evaporation of benzene from gasoline.

 Lastly, time spent in vehicles contributes a large proportion of total exposure to gasoline engine exhaust in adults.
 Higher emissions are reported on arterial roads, where there is constant stopping and acceleration due to traffic lights.
 This is because fast acceleration increases the amount of exhaust produced.

 Occupational Exposures Overview

 Inhalation is the primary route of occupational exposure to gasoline engine exhaust.

-CAREX Canada estimates that approximately 1.4 million Canadians are exposed to gasoline engine exhaust in their workplace.
+CAREX Canada estimates that approximately 1.5 million Canadians are exposed to gasoline engine exhaust in their workplace.
 The largest industrial groups exposed include freight trucking, local, municipal and regional public administration, and offices of real estate agents and brokers.
 Occupations at risk of gasoline engine exhaust exposure include transport truck drivers, delivery and courier service drivers, bus drivers, subway operators and other transit operators, and real estate agents and salespersons.